cap76/AZCourse_Winter2022/docs/12-deep-learning.md

   layer_dense(1, activation = "linear")
 ```

 That's it.
 Simple!

-Next, we can print a summary of the network, to visualise how many parameters it has:
+Our model is now complete; we have specified a multi-layered neural network for regression consisting of two hidden layers of width $100$ and $120$ respectively. we can print a summary of the network, to visualise how many parameters it has:

 ```r
 summary(model)
 ```

+In total, this model contans $12,441$ parameters, strikingly higher than number of parameters we've been used to from other machine learning models.
+However, in terms of size and number of parameterrs, this is a tiny model: some of the bigger models out there have already surpassed [$500$ billion parameters]{https://www.microsoft.com/en-us/research/blog/using-deepspeed-and-megatron-to-train-megatron-turing-nlg-530b-the-worlds-largest-and-most-powerful-generative-language-model/}.

-Before we can perform inference, we need to compile and run the model.
+Before we use our model to perform inference, we must first compile it.
 In this case we need to specify three things:

-* A [loss](https://keras.io/losses/) function, which specifies the objective function that the model will try to minimise.
-A number of existing loss functions are built into keras, including the mean squared error (mean_squared_error) for regression, and categorical cross entropy (categorical_crossentropy), which is used for categorical classification.
+* A [loss](https://keras.io/losses/) function, which specifies the objective function that the we will try to minimise with respect to these $12,441$ parameters.
+A number of existing loss functions are built into keras, including the mean squared error (mean_squared_error) for regression, binary cross entrophy for binary classification (binary_crossentropy), and categorical cross entropy (categorical_crossentropy), which is used for categorical classification.
 Since we are dealing with regression, we will stick with the mean squared error.

 * An [optimiser](https://keras.io/optimizers/), which determines how the loss function is optimised.
-Possible examples include stochastic gradient descent ({SGD()}) and Root Mean Square Propagation ({RMSprop()}).
+Possible examples include stochastic gradient descent ({sgd}), Root Mean Square Propagation ({rmsprop}), and Adam ({adam}).
+We will generally use Adam within this chapter.

 * A list of [metrics](https://keras.io/metrics/) to return.
-These are additional summary statistics that keras evaluates and prints.
-For classification, a good choice would be accuracy (or {binary_accuracy}).
+These do not directly impact the optimisation, but are additional summary statistics that keras evaluates and prints out, which can come in very handy when intepreting or summarising the results.
+For classification, a good choice would be accuracy ({binary_accuracy} or {categorical_accuracy}) whilst for regression we could print out various metrics like the root mean square error, mean absolute error and so forth.

-We can compile our model using {keras_compile}:
+We compile our model using {compile}:

 ```r
 model %>% compile(loss = "mse", optimizer = "adam", metrics = "mse")
 ```

-Finally the model can be fitted to the data.
-When doing so we additionally should specify the validation set (if we have one), the batch size, and the number of epochs, where an epoch is one forward pass and one backward pass of all the training examples, and the batch size is the number of training examples in one forward/backward pass.
-Our complete code would then look like this:
+Finally the model is fitted to the data.
+When doing so we should additionally specify the validation set (if we have one), the batch size, and the number of epochs.
+One epoch is one forward pass and one backward pass of all the training examples, and the batch size is the number of training examples in one forward/backward pass.
+Our complete code would then look like the sippet below.
+Alternatively to above, rather than specify the training and validation data sets manually, we could use validation_split to specify the fraction of data to be used as the validation set.
+This can be useful when dealing with larger datasets.
+Generally in this section we have very small datasets and can load all the input and output data into memory, but may not be possible if dealing with images or large genomic data.
+Instead we could specify validation_split along with flow_from_directory to read small batches directly from a directory.
+Precicesly how the objective funciton is optimised is based on back propogation (you can read more on this [here]{https://towardsdatascience.com/understanding-backpropagation-algorithm-7bb3aa2f95fd}, [here]{https://towardsdatascience.com/hyper-parameter-tuning-techniques-in-deep-learning-4dad592c63c8}, and [here]{https://medium.com/spidernitt/breaking-down-neural-networks-an-intuitive-approach-to-backpropagation-3b2ff958794c})

 ```r